 - Get to know your neighbours so you can tell if there is something unusual happening. - Call police on 131 444 or Crime Stoppers on 1800 333 000 if you see anything that doesn't look right. - Look after your community including schools and local buildings.
-Report any damage or vandalism as soon as possible, particularly during school holidays. - Say hello to your local police the next time you pass them at the shops.
+Report any damage or vandalism as soon as possible, particularly during school holidays. - Think about joining Neighbourhood Watch and/or becoming a Safety House. - Say hello to your local police the next time you pass them at the shops.